 The examinations committee is responsible for implementing the University's grading practices policy for the undergraduate program.
 It reviews policy concerning examinations (including the examination timetables) and examination results, and makes recommendations on academic status, graduation and the award of all scholarships and bursaries except admission scholarships to Faculty council.
 All petitions pertaining to grades and academic status are received and reviewed by the examinations committee subject to appeal to the appeals committee.
-The examinations committee is composed of the dean, associate dean - undergraduate, one activity instructor, the registrar, the PHEUA president, and one alumnae/i representative.
+The examinations committee is composed of the dean, associate dean undergraduate, one practicum instructor, the registrar, the PHEUA president, and one alumni/ae representative.